PM Modi, Amit Shah to launch key projects during back-to-back visits to Assam

 His continued engagement with the Bodo community and efforts to promote peace in the region signify long-term political and social stability.

-Meanwhile, Prime Minister Narendra Modi’s visit on September 8 is expected to be historic.
-He will inaugurate India’s first-of-its-kind bamboo-based bio-ethanol refinery at Numaligarh in Golaghat district, built at a cost of Rs 4,000 crore.
+Meanwhile, Prime Minister Narendra Modi’s visit on September 8 will inaugurate India’s first-of-its-kind bamboo-based bio-ethanol refinery at Numaligarh in Golaghat district, built at a cost of Rs 4,000 crore.

 This flagship green energy project aims to turn Assam into a renewable fuel hub, create thousands of jobs, and uplift bamboo farmers and forest communities.

 These visits come at a time when Assam is seeing record growth.
-The state cabinet recently cleared over ?7,700 crore worth of industrial investments in sectors like petrochemicals, electric vehicle components, cement, plastic recycling, and hospitality, expected to generate more than 16,000 direct jobs in the coming years.
+The state cabinet recently cleared over Rs 7,700 crore worth of industrial investments in sectors like petrochemicals, electric vehicle components, cement, plastic recycling, and hospitality, expected to generate more than 16,000 direct jobs in the coming years.

 The bamboo ethanol plant alone will position Assam as a pioneer in India’s green industrial revolution.
 With abundant bamboo resources, the state can also meet a significant share of India’s ethanol blending targets, reduce carbon emissions, and give a new lease of life to rural and tribal economies.